 You don’t want your website to crash during the peak holiday rush.

-Unfortunately, too many visits at the same time—especially on a single day as often happens with Black Friday or Cyber Monday—can make this happen.
+Unfortunately, too many visits at the same time—especially on a single day as often happens with Black Friday or Cyber Monday—can crash any ecommerce store.

 If you haven’t experienced traffic spikes before, you should check with your website host directly and make sure your site can handle the traffic, ensuring you’ll be able to deliver a smooth customer experience.

 3. Have enough products in stock

-You should make an inventory and think in advance about the products you want to promote during the holidays.
+You’ll want to make an inventory and think in advance about the products you’ll promote during the holiday season.
 It’s important to have a sufficient amount of stock for each advertised product so that your visitors are not disappointed.

 Estimate how much interest you can expect for certain items based on data from last year’s Black Friday and this year so far.